WSGS Releases Geologic Map of the State

 WSGS Study Shows Snake and Salt Rivers Are Healthy

-July 18 - The Wyoming State Geological Survey (WSGS) has determined that there is a sufficient quantity of good-quality groundwater in the Snake/Salt River basin to provide for future development.
-The WSGS completed its latest groundwater study on the Snake/Salt basin in northwest Wyoming for the Wyoming Water Development Commission (WWDC).
+July 18 - Geologists with the Wyoming State Geological Survey (WSGS) have determined there are sufficient quantities of good quality groundwater in the Snake and Salt River basins to provide for future development.
+The WSGS completed its latest groundwater study on the Snake and Salt River basins in northwest Wyoming for the Wyoming Water Development Commission (WWDC).

 WSGS Launches New Energy Resources Website